EdgardoCuellar/ShareHub/README.md

 # ShareHub ULB

-The source code of ShareHub, have fun reading my code and highlighting my mistakes
+Welcome to the source code of ShareHub!
+Enjoy browsing through the code, and feel free to point out any mistakes or improvements.

 ## Overview

-ShareHub is originally an initiative aiming to explore a new economic model, focused on a more equitable redistribution and diverging from the prevalent competitive patterns on most second-hand platforms.
-This platform is part of a thesis project, merging the fields of computer science and economics, drawing on the work of various former students and professors at ULB.
-By using ShareHub, you contribute to advancing research and improving the understanding of second-hand platforms, while enabling ULB students to easily resell their syllabi.
+ShareHub is an initiative aimed at testing a **new economic model**, one that focuses on **fairer redistribution**, contrasting with the competitive nature of most second-hand platforms.
+This platform was developed as part of a **thesis project**, blending **computer science** and **economics**, drawing from the work of various former students and professors at ULB.
+By using ShareHub, you contribute to **academic research** and help us better understand the dynamics of second-hand platforms, while providing a simple way for ULB students to **buy and sell their syllabi**.

 ## Requirements
-Is really easy, you just need python3 and pip.
+It's quite straightforward!
+All you need is **Python 3** and **pip**.

-Install python `sudo apt install python3`
+- Install Python:   `sudo apt install python3`
-Install pip `sudo apt install python3-pip`
+- Install pip: `sudo apt install python3-pip`
-Install the dependencies `pip install -r requirements.txt`
+- Install the dependencies: `pip install -r requirements.txt`

-There's a good chance there are dependency issues and if there are good luck, just read what the error says and install the package or reinstall the package.
+There's a chance you might run into dependency issues.
+If so, good luck!
+Just follow what the error message says—install or reinstall the required package(s).

 ## How to run
-Now that the dependencies are installed, you can clone the project.
-I advise you to create a virtual environment to run the project.
+After installing the dependencies, follow these steps to get the project running.
+I recommend creating a virtual environment to keep things organized.

 1. **Activate the Virtual Environment**: If you're using a virtual environment, activate it:
 ```bash